Skip to main content

 • For all students for Fall Semester & then only new students Winter, Spring & Summer:

-• You are eligible to keep it through the end of the academic year.If you do not want it, please send the Health Plan Office a YMessage.
+• You are eligible to keep it through the end of the Summer Term.
+If you do not want it, please email the Health Plan Office.
 Once we take you off, we cannot put you back on.

 • If you were enrolled in the Student Health Plan during your last semester or term in school and you would like to continue your coverage after you leave school, you may enroll in Extended Coverage for up to four (4) consecutive calendar months.
 Enrollment in Extended Coverage takes place on a month-by-month basis.
 Your dependents may be covered by Extended Coverage only if they were enrolled with you for family coverage during your last semester or term.
-To enroll, come to our office on the second floor of the Student Health Center and complete an Extended Coverage enrollment form, or send the Health Plan Office a YMessage. to request the form as a PDF.
+To enroll, come to our office on the second floor of the Student Health Center and complete an Extended Coverage enrollment form, or email the Health Plan Office to request the form as a PDF.

 • No. To meet the ACA medical coverage requirement, a health plan must qualify as “minimum essential coverage,” which is a type of health coverage approved by the federal government.
 Beginning August 31, 2015, the BYU Student Health Plan will no longer be considered minimum essential coverage.
 Although the BYU Student Health Plan will not meet the ACA requirements, it will continue to meet the university’s health coverage requirement.